-- New Zealand's only BOptom degree and one of only six Australasian degrees accredited by the Optometry Council of Australia and New Zealand - Accreditation as a registered optometrist, able to diagnose and treat eye diseases in New Zealand and Australia - Clinical and business skill development to help you manage your own practice or to work in the public health sector - The opportunity to complete your degree with honours and optometry for special populations.
+- New Zealand's only BOptom degree and one of only six Australasian degrees accredited by the Optometry Council of Australia and New Zealand - Accreditation as a registered optometrist, able to diagnose and treat eye diseases in New Zealand and Australia - Clinical and business skill development to help you manage your own practice or to work in the public health sector - The opportunity to complete your degree with honours - Opportunities to develop communication, empathy and problem-solving skills, particularly with children, the elderly and the partially sighted

+In Part II and Part III, you will take a mixture of courses in applicable life science, vision science, population health, and basic optometric sciences and practice as well as various aspects of clinical optometry.

+In the fourth and fifth years, you will learn about diseases of the eye, their treatment, contact lens practice, advanced clinical optometry, and optometry for special populations.
 You will also undertake a research project and gain practical experience of examining and treating patients in our public clinic and during external placements.

-You will take a mixture of courses in applicable life science, vision science, basic optometric sciences and practice, as well as various aspects of clinical optometry.

-In the fourth and fifth years, you will learn about diseases of the eye, their treatment, contact lens practice, advanced clinical optometry,